Happy Healthy Hazelbrook

 Once you have dealt with the car park, there are quite a few good things to be found.

 The locals are justifiably proud of their local bakery and despair when the extended Cambodian family take their annual break.
 You’ll find it in the new section of shops at the top.
-Your tastes may differ but the Meat Pies, Vietnamese Rolls, Fresh Baked Bread and Lamingtons all work for me.
+Your tastes may differ but the Meat Pies, Asian Pork Rolls, Fresh Baked Bread and Lamingtons all work for me.
 They also make coffee and there are a number of well used tables set up in the courtyard that serve as a bit of a social hub.

 Head to the back past the bakery and you will find an award winning modern pastisserie!
 They built up loyal following at Farmers Markets in the Mountains for some time before opening in this location.
 Check out their Instagram feed for their amazing range of cakes, pastries and other assorted delights!
 They also do coffee.